 Maybe because it's too hot, or maybe you're already using it for something else.
 So you have to get creative.

-To me, reheating pizza is the easiest.
-If I only have a slice or two, I'll heat it up on a cast iron skillet.
-It works great, and retains the crispiness of the bottom crust while melting the cheese and warming up the toppings.
+To us, reheating pizza is the easiest.
+If we only have a slice or two, we'll heat it up in a cast iron skillet.
+It works great and retains the crispiness of the bottom crust while melting the cheese and warming up the toppings.

-I'll even flip the slice over sometimes to crisp the top, but depending on the toppings, I might not.
+We'll even flip the slice over sometimes to crisp the top, but depending on the toppings, we might not.

 A toaster oven is great as well, but you can probably only do a slice at a time.